Tag managers vs CDPs: What’s the difference?

 What is a tag manager?

 Because tag managers rely on tags fired as a result of customer actions, they can also provide limited identity resolution and data mapping onto users from on- and offline data.
-This is limited by the source of the customer data, with mobile being hit or miss depending on the device used.
+This is limited, however, by the source of the customer data—mobile, for example, tends to be hit or miss because tag managers use web-first tags, which:

 What a tag manager isn't